NeutroGe/sstats/README.md

 3. press ctrl+F7 on the autoit editor to open the compile window, eventually select the yuumi.ico file (available in this repository as well) if you want a nice icon then click "compile" which will generate the exe file of the app.

 Warning: do not ask about summoner's stats in the official autoIT forums as they do not allow discussions about anything related to games inside.
-If you have anything to ask or say, please do it in our discord https://discord.gg/zYW5NAd

 ## Contact